splunk/public-o11y-docs/apm/apm-use-cases/custom-metricset.rst

 Set up charts, dashboards, and alerts for custom dimensions
 ==================================================================
-Kai can also create charts and dashboards that leverage the custom dimensions Kai created.
+Kai can also create charts and dashboards that use the custom dimensions Kai created.

 Kai navigates to the built-in APM service endpoint dashboard for :strong:`cartservice:GetCart` using the following steps:

 #.
-From the :strong:`APM` landing page, select the :guilabel:`Dashboards` icon in the left navigation bar.
+From the :strong:`APM` landing page, select the :guilabel:`Dashboards` icon in the navigation bar.

 #.
 Search :strong:`APM` in the search bar.

 #.
-Under :strong:`APM Services` in the :strong:`Built-in Dashboard Groups` section, click :strong:`Service Endpoint`.
+Under :strong:`APM Services` in the :strong:`Built-in Dashboard Groups` section, select :strong:`Service Endpoint`.

 #.
 Select the relevant environment, then select ``cartservice`` as the :strong:`Service`, ``GetCart`` as the Endpoint, and apply :strong:`sf_dimensionalized:true` as a :strong:`Filter`.